cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-blueprints-page.md

 # Source
 Displays highlight blueprint source code, Python plugins and other text files includes in your blueprint package.<br/>

+{%note title=Uploaded Blueprint Format%}
+Currently displaying the blueprint sources is only supported if the blueprint was packaged and uploaded as a {{.tar.gz}} file (which is the default format used by the CLI when packaging and uploading blueprints to the Cloudify manager).
+Future versions will support {{.zip}} and plain {{.tar}} formats.
+{%endnote%}

 ![Blueprint source code]({{ site.baseurl }}/guide/images/ui/ui-blueprint-sourcecode.jpg)